Electric Vehicle Insurance: Why EVs Cost More to Insure and How to Save

 EV vs. Gas Car Insurance: 2026 Rate Comparison

-The cost difference between insuring an EV versus a gas-powered car remains real in 2026, though the gap is beginning to close.
-According to recent data, EV insurance can cost 15% to 49% more than a comparable gas-powered vehicle depending on where you live and the model you drive.
+The cost difference between insuring an EV versus a gas-powered car remains real in 2026, though the picture is becoming more nuanced.
+EV insurance averages anywhere from 20% to 49% more than a comparable gas-powered vehicle depending on where you live and the model you drive.
+Mainstream non-luxury models are increasingly approaching cost parity, and the gap is gradually narrowing as repair networks mature and insurers accumulate better claims data.

 Average Annual Premium Comparison